Tianyi-Wang-1206/ROS-2-Dynamics-Controller-for-Lightweight-6-Axis-Robotic-Arms/README.md

 ## ⚖️ Disclaimer

-This is an independent, open-source project created by a college student.
+This is a personal, open-source project.
 I am not affiliated with, sponsored by, or endorsed by any commercial entities mentioned in this repository.
 All trademarks and registered trademarks are the property of their respective owners.
 The software is provided "as is", without warranty of any kind.